 Big sigh.
 Deep breath.
 Now let’s get that foam off.

-How to Remove Spray Foam Insulation from Hands
+How to Remove Spray Foam Insulation from Skin and Hands

 If the spray foam insulation hasn’t dried yet, you’re in luck.